lyntan01/Orbital-Project/README.md

 We hope to solve beauty enthusiasts’ woes through an integrated web application.
 Leveraging on the experience and knowledge gathered through crowdsourcing, the community of beauty product users can optimise their purchase and use of beauty products.
 Our web application also serves as a tool to organise users’ many beauty products and visualise their beauty routines.
 Moreover, we hope to provide a platform for like-minded users to connect.

+### 1.3 Quick Start

+Our web application can be accessed at https://thecuriouscaseofcosmetics.herokuapp.com.

+Clicking on the link above or entering that link into a browser will bring you to our home page.

 ## 2. Features and Usage

+Public features can be viewed by anyone and do not require users to be logged in.

+Private features can only be accessed by users who have logged in.
+Users who have not created an account and/or who have not logged in cannot access private features.

 ### **2.1 Public Features**